To avoid confusion over terms used by the WRMC for various certificates and titles,

 issued after the pilot has been tested by a club examiner and can demonstrate that his

-flying is up to standard and he has knowledge of the safety and rules associated with
+or her flying is up to standard and he has knowledge of the safety and rules associated

 A certificate issued by the BMFA to recognise that the pilot has reached a higher